Speaking of progress, let's take a look at what has been done.

 SETTING UP THE FRAMES ON THE STRONG BACK.

 Here Gil and I are lining up each frame on the strong back to the exact spacing as indicated in the plans.
 I cut a block of 2x4 for the proper spacing needed (18inches).
 I then used a right triangle to assist in truing up the frames to ensure they were lined up properly.
-Unless you're an octopus, an extra set of hands can be very useful.
+Unless you're an octopus, an extra set of

 No comments: